The Cost of Car Ownership in Singapore 2023

 Average Cost of Car Ownership in Singapore

-A new Toyota Corolla Altis costs S$104,998 as of April 2017.
-Every year, you might expect to pay an average of S$1,473 a year on car insurance, S$621 for servicing/maintenance costs, S$742 in road tax, and S$2,341 in petrol costs.
+Currently, a Standard Toyota Corolla Altis 1.6 costs over $125,000 depending on the model.
+Every year, you might expect to pay an average of $1,596 a year on car insurance if you're a brand new driver, S$621 for servicing/maintenance costs, S$742 in road tax, and S$2,434 in petrol costs.
 Continue reading to get a better understanding of how these costs work.

 The first and most obvious cost you'll need to consider as you think about buying a car is the initial cost of purchasing it.
-On average, you should expect to spend in the range of S$106,000 for a sedan, S$107,000 for a small SUV/crossover, and S$183,000 for a luxury car in Singapore in 2017.
+On average, you should expect to spend in the range of S$120,000 for a sedan, S$135,000 for a small SUV/crossover, and S$190,000 for a luxury car in Singapore.
 Due to the need to regulate the total number of vehicles in Singapore to keep traffic congestion at a manageable level, the purchasing cost includes the price of the car itself (determined by its OMV) as well as the significant amount you'll have to pay to obtain a Certificate of Entitlement (COE), or the right to purchase and own a car.
 Besides the price of the vehicle and the COE, the purchase price of a car usually also includes the Registration Fee, the Additional Registration Fee, and often the first payment of the road tax.
 Depending on the car's carbon emissions, it may also be subject to a CEVS surcharge or rebate.

 Car-owners have to pay several one-time taxes or fees on their vehicles when purchasing or registering their car.
 These are usually included in the total purchase price you are quoted when, for example, you survey cars at a dealership.

 In addition to the standard S$220 Registration Fee (RF), you'll also have to pay the Additional Registration Fee (ARF), which scales off the OMV of your car and is calculated according to the following structure: